arbal/awesome-stars/README.md

 - [mit-acl/cadrl_ros](https://github.com/mit-acl/cadrl_ros) - ROS package for dynamic obstacle avoidance for ground robots trained with deep RL
 - [lbeaucourt/Object-detection](https://github.com/lbeaucourt/Object-detection) - Object detection project for real-time (webcam) and offline (video processing) application.
 - [damianmoore/photonix](https://github.com/damianmoore/photonix) - This is a new web-based photo management application.
 Run it on your home server and it will let you find the right photo from your collection on any device.
 Smart filtering is made possible by object recognition, location awareness, color analysis and other ML algorithms.
-- [SharpAI/DeepCamera](https://github.com/SharpAI/DeepCamera) - Open Source Object Detection/Face Recognition on AIoT devices.
+- [SharpAI/DeepCamera](https://github.com/SharpAI/DeepCamera) - Privacy is the most important issue for the AI face recognition camera.
+Open source and BYOD is the only way to solve privacy issue.
+SharpAI DeepCamera provides private deployment architecture to save all your information on your own devices.
 - [BMW-InnovationLab/BMW-TensorFlow-Training-GUI](https://github.com/BMW-InnovationLab/BMW-TensorFlow-Training-GUI) - This repository allows you to get started with a gui based training a State-of-the-art Deep Learning model with little to no configuration needed!
 NoCode training with TensorFlow has never been so easy.
 - [idealo/image-quality-assessment](https://github.com/idealo/image-quality-assessment) - Convolutional Neural Networks to predict the aesthetic and technical quality of images.
 - [Delta-ML/delta](https://github.com/Delta-ML/delta) - DELTA is a deep learning based natural language and speech processing platform.